 Benefits of a Recumbent Bike

 Recumbent bikes are ideal for people with limited mobility or back pain — but these comfortable cardio trainers are also popular with riders in top form.
+Or, as in my case, someone who wants to emphasize quad development.
+You can crank up the resistance as high as you want and really focus on the legs.
 After all, their design prevents the literal pain in the rear that some people experience with upright exercise bikes.
-Plus, using a recumbent exercise bike is less likely to bring muscle soreness the following day.

 Ready for lots of choices?
 Browse our stationary recumbent bike reviews and choose your new ride!
 We’ve reviewed the spectrum from cheap recumbent bikes to elite fitness machines.
 Just click an image below to get an honest point-by-point review.
 We start off with the positives of each choice and then point out possible drawbacks.
 Popular two-in-one fitness machines are reviewed here too.
 These recumbent bikes can also tone the upper body, so they’re sometimes called total body trainers.
 For example, the Avari Conversion II recumbent bike can be converted into a rowing machine.